Ascaron/Villa_Pettini/README.md

-This is my project for Villa Pettini's website
+This is my project for Villa Pettini's website (Work in progress)